Dramatic painting shows people cowering from the lava and ash of a volcano in the background

 One of the most complete examples of Pliny’s letters is in the ninth-century book known as the Codex Laurentianus Mediceus.
 This manuscript dates the eruption to the “ninth day before the kalends [first] of September” (in Latin, nonum kal.
 Septembres)—in other words, August 24.
 The ancient Romans counted inclusively, numbering both the start and end of a sequence.
 In this calculation, August 24 + 25+ 26 + 27 + 28 + 29 + 30 + 31 + September 1 = 9 days.
 This date for the eruption has become canonical.

 Three other versions have Kl. (or Cal.)
 Novembres, which some scholars believe is a corruption from nonum kal.
-Novem[bres], i.e., October 24.
+Novem[bres], i.e., 24 October.
 In 1797 the Neapolitan bishop and classical scholar Carlo Maria Rosini emended Pliny’s text to read “IX Kal.
 Decembris,” which would place the eruption a month later still.

 What Does Archaeology Tell Us?

-Ever since the rediscovery of the buried Vesuvian cities in the 18th century, some scholars have argued that the eruption occurred in autumn.
+Ever since the rediscovery of the buried Vesuvian cities in the eighteenth century, some scholars have argued that the eruption occurred in autumn.
 Their evidence?
 The heavy clothing worn by some of the victims, still visible in plaster casts made from the cavities left in the volcanic ash by their bodies.
 Likewise, braziers were discovered in many houses in the region.
 Neither would be appropriate for the summer heat of southern Italy.

 Other scholars have countered that victims might have donned heavier clothing as they fled the fiery falling ash.
 And braziers were used for cooking as well as heating, so may well have been used in summer.

 One particularly intriguing piece of evidence is a single, badly weathered coin found at Pompeii.
-It bears an inscription celebrating the emperor Titus’s distinction as imperator, or military victor, for the 15th time.
-We also have two other documents dating to early September 79 mentioning Titus as imperator for the 14th time.
+It bears an inscription celebrating the emperor Titus’s distinction as imperator, or military victor, for the fifteenth time.
+We also have two other documents dating to early September 79 mentioning Titus as imperator for the fourteenth time.
 These must predate the coin.
 But even this is no smoking gun, because experts still disagree as to exactly when the coin was struck.

 What Does Science Reveal?